craftablescience/soloud/README.md

 Zlib/LibPng licensed.
 Portable.
 Easy.

-This fork reimplements modplug support.
+This fork adds CMake support and fixes problems building with C++20.

 Official site with documentation can be found at: http://soloud-audio.com